asus4/kokoro-tts-unity/README.md

 https://github.com/user-attachments/assets/a4d7aefb-d606-40cb-bf7b-73db95798857

-## How to test
+## How to run

 ### Fix Errors

-Currently, the project displays the following error in Unity 6 (6000.0.46f1).
+Currently, the project shows the following error in Unity 6 (6000.0.46f1).
 Open the `AnimationClipUpgrader.cs` and manually edit the file to fix the errors.

 ![errors](https://github.com/user-attachments/assets/a0468e02-1f25-409e-80f0-eb465a9fb838)